fifikim/books-cli/README.md

 ## Future Implementation <a name = "future"></a>

-- Add hidden id key to book entries, enabling program to prevent user from creating duplicate entries in reading list
+- Add hidden id key to book entries, enabling program to prevent user from creating duplicate entries in reading list.
 - Create additional tests to ensure print() and output() functions are working correctly

 ## Author <a name = "author"></a>